-The history of the MLDA dates back to 1933 when the 21st Amendment gave states the leeway to set their laws regarding alcohol consumption.
+The history of the MLDA dates back to 1933, when the 21st Amendment gave states the leeway to set their laws regarding alcohol consumption.
 The States complied with the Amendment, and a majority set the MLDA to be 21.
 However, Illinois and Oklahoma set their MLDA to be 21 and 18 for men and women, respectively.
 The two states later adopted 21 as the MLDA in 1961 and 1976.
 Oklahoma passed 21 as the MLDA in 1976 after a Supreme Court ruling stated that the difference in the MLDA went against the Equal Protection Clause of the 14th Amendment.

 When the 26th Amendment lowered the legal voting age to 18, a subsequent amendment by 30 states lowered the MLDA to between 18 to 20, and in 1982, only 14 States still upheld 21 as the MLDA.
-As States continued to lower their MLDA, reports in the '70s showed that the number of young adults involved in car accidents was high for States with whose MLDA was below 21.
-Congress passed the National Minimum Drinking Age Act in 1984, and this law made 21 the MLDA across all the 50 States.
+As States continued to lower their MLDA, reports in the 70s showed that the number of young adults involved in car accidents was high for States with whose MLDA was below 21.
+Congress passed the National Minimum Drinking Age Act in 1984, and this law made 21 the MLDA across all 50 States.
 Wyoming and South Dakota became the last States to adopt 21 as the MLDA in 1988.

 Exemptions Made by the Law for Alcohol Consumption by Underage Drinkers.
-While the MLDA is 21 across the country, 45 states have laws that can allow people under the MLDA to drink provided certain circumstances are fulfilled.
+While the MLDA is 21 across the country, 45 states have laws that can allow people under the MLDA to drink, provided certain circumstances are fulfilled.
 Anyone underage found drinking alcohol and does not qualify for any of these circumstances is deemed to have broken the law and is liable to punishment.
 These circumstances include the following eight unique situations.

 Laws Regarding Possession of Alcohol by the Underage

 Possession of Alcohol Under the Legal Age (PAULA) is against the law in the US and is often treated as a misdemeanor offense.
 Individual states reserve the right to further categorize PAULA according to different state legislation.
 Anyone under 21 who owns alcohol is breaking the relevant state laws.
 However, exemptions are made for the eight circumstances outlined earlier.